andreprovensi/UI-area-image/README.md

 ## Installation

-You can check the project and download the software at https://smartmonitoring.ufsc.br/
+* You can check the project and download the software at https://smartmonitoring.ufsc.br/
+* The software is available in Portuguese and English